 - 1 Perform one of the following actions:

 - Long press the preprogrammed Wi-Fi button.

-- for to wifi and press the Menu Select button directly below wifi.
+- or to WiFi and press the Menu Select button directly below WiFi.

 The display shows the current status of the Wi-Fi[®] as described next.

 Searching Looking for available Wi-Fi networks that have been preprogrammed into the radio.